danielchiaradia/GyverLampCpp/README.md

 11. Put everything into the pipe, drill a hole into the pipe/socket and secure the pipe on the socket with a coarse thread screw.
   ![Materials](https://github.com/danielchiaradia/GyverLampCpp/raw/master/assets/10-result.jpg)

-The lampshade has not been secured on the lamp.
+Thats it.
+The lampshade is loose on the socket but you should not shake the lamp anyways.
+The socket and lampshade can be bought on AliExpress just search for GyverLamp.

 # How to build